GSG-G13/aya-ahmad-auto-complete/README.md

 If you would like to contribute to this project, feel free to submit a pull request.
 Make sure to follow the code style and guidelines.

 # Developers
- Ahmed Abumughessib & Aya Aljalees
+ Ahmed Abumughessib & Aya Aljalees.